PCM11/pands-weekly-tasks/README.md

 This program asks the user to input any positive integer and outputs the successive values of the following calculation.

 At each step it calculates the next value by taking the current value and, if it is even, divide it by two, but if it is odd, multiply it by three and add one.
+More details about the [Collatz conjecture](https://en.wikipedia.org/wiki/Collatz_conjecture) can be found on wikipedia.

 Instruction:
     Please enter a positive number: 10